 Alternative Financing Options

-Do you hate business office holds on your account at the start of the academic year?
-Don't worry, we have already hated them for you.
-That's why we've created this page to help you navigate the wealth of options available to help you finance your remaining educational costs.
+We have created this page to help you navigate the additional options available to help you finance your remaining educational costs.

 First things first – if you are federal student aid eligible and you have not completed your Free Application for Federal Student Aid (FAFSA) - get to it!
 Make sure you're taking advantage of all federal loans and grants before pursuing other loan types.

 If you would like to break up your balance into interest-free monthly payments, check out payment plan options through the Bursar's Office– act fast and be aware of deadlines!
 Please review the link above for additional information.

-Private Student Loans are also a great way to meet your costs.
+Private Student Loans are also a good way to meet your costs.
 You will need to apply separately with the lender you choose.
 These are primarily student borrowed and you can be eligible if you are enrolled on a less than half time basis, depending on your lender's terms.
 (Half-time for undergrads is 6 credits, half-time for graduate students is 4 credits.)
 Be sure to check with your lender regarding any requirements that they have.
-You can review lender options and terms on ELM Select.
+You can review some lender options and terms on ELM Select.